bodo-ai/Bodo/docs/docs/installation_and_setup/bodo_platform_aws.md

    ![CloudFormation Form](../platform_onboarding_screenshots/cloudformation-form.png#center)

 2. Click on **Launch CloudFormation Template**.
 This will open the AWS CloudFormation console in a new tab in the selected region.

     !!! note "Important"
-        All the values are pre-filled in the CloudFormation template.
-Please do not change any values.
+         All values are pre-filled in the CloudFormation template.
+Please do not modify.

 3. Click on "Create Stack" to create the stack.
 This will create the necessary resources in your AWS account.

    ![CloudFormation Page](../platform_onboarding_screenshots/cloudformation.png#center)

 !!! note

      The stack creation process may take a few minutes to complete.
      Please wait until the stack is created successfully.

 4. You can check the status of the stack from Bodo Platform as shown below.
 Once the stack is created successfully, Cloud Configuration will be created.
    ![CloudFormation Status](../platform_onboarding_screenshots/cloudformation-status.gif#center)